Welcome to the AAP Committee on Pediatric Workforce (COPW) Web page!

 New Webinar Explains Returning to Practice

 The Physician Reentry into the Workforce Project has developed a short and free Webinar, “Physician Reentry 101".
 It is designed to help physicians understand what planning is needed before one leaves clinical practice, and what one needs to do in order to facilitate a return.
-Also, a new issue Brief, Stepping Away from Your Career? provides key points to keep in mind if you are considering stepping away from clinical practice to pursue a non-clinical career.
+Also, an issue Brief, Stepping Away from Your Career? provides key points to keep in mind if you are considering stepping away from clinical practice to pursue a non-clinical career.

 The Physician Reentry into the Workforce Project is supported by the American Academy of Pediatrics.
-It is directed by the Division of Workforce & Medical Education Policy in collaboration with the AAP Committee on Pediatric Workforce.